luckydonald/JavaPipBoyServer/src/main/resources/DOC.md

 ### XBox One

-The app sends a 16 byte broadcast packet to port **UDP/5050** The content is omitted because of possible privacy issues.
+The app sends a 16 byte broadcast packet to port **UDP/5050** using protocol called Smartglass.
 (Can anyone explain me the protocol?
 Its XBox standard.)

 # Communication
 Once Discovery has completed, the app connects to the server on Port TCP/27000.